pdmosses/agda-material/docs/README.md

     - `Makefile`
     - `mkdocs.yml`
-    - `agda-custom.sty`
-    - `agda-unicode.sty`
     - `agda/*`
     - `docs/*`
     - `.gitignore`

 ## Testing Agda-Material

-1. In a terminal:
+1. In a terminal from the root directory of your repository:

     ```shell
-    cd agda-material
+    make check
-    make all
+    make web
     make serve
     ```